Shaive/Archieved-Email-data-analysis-using-python/README.txt

 The gmodel.py program does a number of data cleaing steps

 Domain names are truncated to two levels for .com, .org, .edu, and .net other domain names are truncated to three levels.
-So si.umich.edu becomes umich.edu and caret.cam.ac.uk becomes cam.ac.uk.
 Also mail addresses are forced to lower case and some of the @gmane.org address like the following

    arwhyte-63aXycvo3TyHXe+LvDLADg@public.gmane.org